How Copilot Agent Bots Improve Knowledge Search in Web Portals

 With increased expectations for information accessibility and search efficiency, it’s no wonder that traditional search can lead to frustration.

-With Microsoft Copilot, AI-powered search can be integrated into data-driven websites.
+Using Copilot, AI-powered search can be integrated into data-driven websites.
 This enables people to ask questions using natural language and receive contextual responses that directly reference your trusted resources.

 How it Works

-Copilot is a low code solution integrating with Microsoft Azure OpenAI Studio, Azure Cognitive Services, Azure Bot Service, and other Microsoft conversational AI technologies.
+Integrating Microsoft Azure OpenAI Studio, Azure Cognitive Services, Azure Bot Service, and other Microsoft conversational AI technologies, Copilot avoids the need for intricate configuration of chat bots.

-That’s all it takes.
-No laborious training or complex configuration is required.
-Once connected, Copilot indexes the available data, ready to comprehend and respond to user queries conversationally.
+Once connected, Copilot indexes the available data and is ready to comprehend and respond to user queries conversationally.

-Portal Copilot Example
+Web Portal Example

-For example, competitors can quickly query an incident that occurs during a race to assess how the race officials might judge this.
-In the scenario below, a yacht skipper seeks clarification from the rules following an overtake manoeuvre.
+This allows competitors to quickly query an incident during a race to assess how the race officials might judge by interpreting the official rules.

 Copilot bot embedded within a portal showing a response that is grounded in the Racing Rules of Sailing to answer a natural language query.